nil-two/cdr/README.md

 This option takes precedence over `CDR_SOURCE`.

 ```
-# Use ls to list directries
+# Use ls to list directories
 cdr -sls

 # Use combined command to list directories